kasperlaursen/octoprint-card/README.md

 ### Mid term

 Custom actions based on Home Assistant Scripts.
 Some sort of nice looking Temperature Charts.
 Making a custom animated svg progress indicator resembling a printer printing a Benchy.

 ### Long term

 The current Octoprint integration in Home Assistant does not really seem complete to me.
 I think there are a lot of possible improvements and additions.
 So in the long run i hope to be able to contribute to that as well, and update this Card to have even more functionality.

 Adding Printer Play/Pause/Stop actions.
-Starting a print for existing g-code,
+Starting a print for existing g-code.

 # How to Contribute